Turkey issues travel warning for France, citing violent protests

-Turkish Foreign Ministry on Sunday issued a travel advisory for citizens traveling to France warning them against ongoing violent protests in Paris and across the country.
+The Turkish Foreign Ministry on Sunday issued a travel advisory for citizens traveling to France, warning them against ongoing violent protests in Paris and across the country.

-The warning published on the official website advised citizens who live in France and will travel to the European country to avoid areas of demonstrations, and not to be in places which could endanger their safety.
+The warning published on the official website advised citizens who live in or will travel to France to avoid areas of demonstrations, and not to be in places which could endanger their safety.

-It also asked Turkish citizens to exercise caution while traveling through highways and intercity roads, citing recent closure of roads, barricades, and blockades.
+It also asked Turkish citizens to exercise caution while traveling on highways and intercity roads, citing recent closure of roads, barricades and blockades.

 The ministry also advised citizens living and traveling to France "to follow local media, to follow further warnings of our French authorities, our ministry, our embassy in Paris."